GES 100. German Pre-Orientation Tour. (1 h)

 GES 390.
 German Women Writers.
 (3 h)

 Examination of selected works by women authors.
+Discussion includes factors such as sexuality, gender, or gender identity.
 Literary periods, genres, and authors vary according to instructor.
 (D)

 GES 393.
 Luther.
 (3 h)

-Study of German myths, legends and fairy tales since the Middle Ages and their role in the formation of German national identity.
+Study of Germanic myths, legends and fairy tales since the Middle Ages and their role in the formation of German national identity.
 (D)

 GES 395.
 Special Topics in German Studies.
 (3 h)